 Still, we carried on with gardening and the street markets.

 A range of tenures.
 Youth training and employment.
 No single developer.
 Break the place down into smaller projects.
 Some homesteading.
 Some land and houses for the Community Land Trust and a Co-op, community ownership in perpetuity.

 We talked widely as we’d always said we would.
-With the communities of the place of course, with the City Council, with housing associations Plus Dane and Liverpool Mutual Homes, social investor Steinbeck Studios and funders the Homes and Communities Agency and the Nationwide Foundation.
+With the communities of the place of course, with the City Council, with housing associations Plus Dane and Liverpool Mutual Homes, a social investor and funders the Homes and Communities Agency and the Nationwide Foundation.

 And I’m saying it in a few sentences and showing it in a few photographs here.
 But this is the work of over three years so far in the story I’m telling.